The Weight of a Soul

 About This Game

-The Weight of a Soul is a passion project that I’ve been working on for the past five years.
+The Weight of a Soul is a passion project that I’ve been working on since 2016.
 It’s a long and ambitious interactive novel inspired by classics like Anchorhead, Blue Lacuna, and City of Secrets.
 It began as a side project, when I thought to myself: “I’ll work on something small and simple, like a text adventure.”
 As it turns out, text adventures aren’t such small and simple projects after all.

 The Spring Thing 2021 version of the game is the most recent public release.
 This is a full-length interactive novel which has earned many accolades, including the Best in Show ribbon at the Spring Thing Festival.
 An average playthrough has over 50,000 words and may take five to six hours to complete; there are seven possible endings that can be achieved.
 (See if you can find them all.)